 Natural hair styles are important when you want to transition from relaxer on 4a or 3c hair.
 After you have allowed your hair to grow out some and you have plenty of new growth, you can cut off relaxer hair, deep condition with coconut oil or henna, and grow long hair naturally.
 No big chop is required for beautiful results with long term transitioning or on damaged hair.
 Black hair care and going natural do not have to be challenging or mysterious as long as you know what to do.
 Visit black hair forums, other hair care forums and read as many natural hair care tips and transitioning hair care tips as you can find.
 There are tons of transitioning products for hair just like yours.
 Just do your research on how to do a successful black hair transition.
-Search for terms such as transitioning to natural hair, black hair styles, hair transition, or transition relaxed to natural to find the best tips and advice.
+Search for terms such as transitioning from relaxed to natural hair, black hair styles, hair transition, or transition relaxed to natural to find the best tips and advice.

 Hair Care Tip of the Week